GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-conclusion/index.md

 ## Closing thoughts

-From a features point of view, the web is catching up with mini apps.
+From a features point of view, the web is becoming more and more powerful with each release of essentially _any_ browser.
 The ever-growing [list of capabilities](/fugu-status/) makes use cases possible on the web that were unthinkable a mere year ago.
 At the same time, the need for
 [mini apps standardization](/mini-app-standardization/) shows that developers are not willing or